Let’s be honest. It takes work to get your finances under control—and sometimes it can take a lot of time.

-Try breaking your fixes down into smaller, more manageable chunks of time.
+Similarly to goals, I recommend breaking your financial fixes down into smaller, more manageable chunks of time.
 By taking just 10 minutes out of your day or evening and working on one specific fix, there is more opportunity to get more done.
-Not to mention there won’t be a need for multitasking.

 Here are 10 financial fixes you can do in just 10 minutes each.

 This one can be pretty difficult for some people, not necessarily because of the work involved (after all it can only take 10 minutes), but because of the revelations that ensue afterward.
 Back in 2014, I took 10 minutes to do this and discovered I was unintentionally spending close to $600 dining out each month when I couldn’t really afford it.